twrecked/hass-virtual/README.md

 Virtual is part of the default HACS store.
 If you're not interested in development branches this is the easiest way to install.

-- Go to `HACS` -> Search for `Virtual Components`
-- Click on `Virtual Components` to view the details and download button, or use the 3 dots to tghe right and press `Download`
-- Virtual Components `v0.8.0.1` will be downloaded by default.
-Recommended: Select `Need a different version?`
-- Select the latest version `(v0.9.0b or higher)` to use the new confiog flow.
-- Press `download` and **restart your Home Assistant**

 ## Adding the Integration